BLOG

 2. Conflict Become Productive

 In an OS-void company, conflict is often perceived as personal (“Marketing doesn’t get it”).
-In an OS-driven company, conflict is structural (“We have a resource constraint between Objective A and Objective B; let’s use the prioritization framework to decide”).
+In an OS-driven company, conflict is structural (“Organizations have a resource constraint between Objective A and Objective B. Let’s use the prioritization framework to decide”).
 The OS depersonalizes trade-offs, allowing high-trust teams to disagree without dysfunction.

 A good OS creates a bi-directional information highway.
-Strategic context flows down from leadership, ensuring front-line decisions align with the vision.
-Simultaneously, ground-truth reality flows up, ensuring leadership isn’t hallucinating about capacity or market conditions.
-This loop prevents the “Ivory Tower” syndrome, where strategy becomes detached from execution capabilities.
+Strategic context flows down from leadership, supporting front-line decisions align with the vision.
+Simultaneously, ground-truth reality flows up, supporting leadership isn’t hallucinating about capacity or market conditions.
+This loop prevents the “Ivory Tower”.
+Syndrome, where strategy becomes detached from execution capabilities.

 4. The Founder Elevates